 Just like the Subdivide tool, this method will only subdivide topology to match the detail given.

 When topology is too dense, and is smaller than the detail given, edges will be collapsed to fit the detail size appropriately.

 This method combines the two methods, subdividing edges smaller than the detail size, and collapsing topology.

 Dyntopo uses three different detail methods to create dynamic detail to an object.

 This method uses a detail size based on the number of pixels, and in turn will create topology in that size.
 Zoom out big details, zoom in small fine details.

 To keep detail uniform across the entire object, Constant Detail can be used.
 The Detail is based on the percentage of a single unit.

 - Brush Detail

-- Giving more control over the topology, with this method you can create topology based on the brush size.
-You can increase and lower topology by simply resizing the brush itself.
-The detail size is based the size of the brush itself, where 100% will create topology the size of the brush ring itself.
+Giving more control over the topology, with this method you can create topology based on the brush size.
+You can increase and lower topology by resizing the brush itself.
+The detail size is based the size of the brush itself, where full detail will create topology the size of the brush radius itself.